Ultralight Backpacking Gear 2026: Best Tested Picks

 | Hyperlite Mountain Gear Flat Tarp | 240g | Tarp | $299 | Experienced ultralighters |

 The ultralight gold standard: Zpacks Duplex.
-If budget is not a concern, the Duplex at 539 grams is the shelter that most thru-hikers choose.
+If budget is not a concern, the Duplex at 539 grams is the shelter most thru-hikers choose.
 DCF construction makes it waterproof and incredibly light, though durability is lower than silnylon and the price is steep.

 Sleep Systems